danielktaylor/gToolbars.js/README.md

 # gToolbars.js

 gToolbars.js is a javascript library for creating toolbars that have the same visual style as Google Docs, Sheets, Slides, etc. It handles the CSS styles and dropdowns logistics for you.
-I made this library for my web-based image editor [Daring Logos](http://daringlogos.com/logo-editor.html), where you can see it in action.
+I made this library for my web-based image editor.

 ![Screenshot](screenshot.png)